H.M.S BELFAST: THE D-DAY SHIP ON THE THAMES

 In 1945 she headed to the Far East and took part in campaigns there including the Korean War until she was decommissioned in the 1960s.
 By early 1971, the Belfast was awaiting the scrapheap, until a trust was formed to save it.
 It opened to the public later that year, and became part of the Imperial War Museum in 1978.
 Permanently moored in the Thames just down from Tower Bridge, it is a popular tourist attraction.

-We learnt how soap and tobacco supplies were kept apart from everything else due to their strong scent, and how cats were kept on board to kill the rats.
+Other fascinating facts include how soap and tobacco supplies were kept apart from everything else due to their strong scent, and how cats were kept on board to kill the rats.
 There was a fully equipped dentist's surgery as well as an operating room, and a sick bay which used 35 miles of bandages and 600 pounds of cotton wool during a two year period.

 Visiting HMS Belfast